Chart Color Schemes

 Sunbury - West is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Sunbury - West's dwelling structure, as per the latest Census, consisted of 95.5% houses and 4.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compared to Melbourne metro's 89.2% houses and 10.8% other dwellings.
+Sunbury - West's dwelling structure, as per the latest Census, was 95.5% houses and 4.6% other dwellings.
+In comparison, Melbourne metro had 89.2% houses and 10.8% other dwellings.
 Home ownership in Sunbury - West was 30.1%, similar to Melbourne metro's level.
-The remaining dwellings were either mortgaged (49.2%) or rented (20.7%).
-The median monthly mortgage repayment in the area was $1,733, lower than Melbourne metro's average of $1,750 and the national average of $1,863.
-Meanwhile, the median weekly rent figure was $376, higher than Melbourne metro's $369 but lower than the national figure of $375.
+Mortgaged dwellings were 49.2%, rented ones were 20.7%.
+The median monthly mortgage repayment was $1,733, below the Melbourne metro average of $1,750 and the Australian average of $1,863.
+The median weekly rent figure was $376, higher than Melbourne metro's $369 but lower than the national figure of $375.

 Frequently Asked Questions - Housing